zeuslawyer/microservices-architecture-course/KUBE-NOTES.md

             valueFrom:
               secretKeyRef:
                 name: auth-jwt # name of the Kube secret object (not the key or env var)
-                key: JWT_KEY # KEY_NAME from the CLI command that creates the secret
+                key: JWT_KEY # KEY_NAME from the CLI command that creates the secret.
+This property will be accessed on process.env inside the deployment/pod
   ```